mawais-afz/java-interview-questions/CoreJavaAndOOPFundamentals.md

 - **Interface:** Use for **capabilities/behavior contracts**, multiple inheritance, unrelated classes.
 - **Abstract Class:** Use for **shared state/code**, partial implementation, related classes with an “is-a” relationship.

-### What is the difference between an abstract class and an interface?Technical Comparison**
+### What is the difference between an abstract class and an interface?

 | Feature                       | **Abstract Class**                                | **Interface**                                 |
 |-------------------------------|--------------------------------------------------|-----------------------------------------------|